neuralware/neuralware.github.io/posts/langgraph-redis/index.md

 ## Crash Resilience

-The key to LangGraph’s fault-tolerance lies in how it uses Redis lists as a _transactional queue_.
+At the heart of LangGraph’s fault-tolerance lies its use of Redis lists as a _transactional queue_.
 This is achieved via `BLPOP` and Atomic Task Handoffs.

 ### Crash-Safe Task Claiming

-When a worker executes a `BLPOP tasks: queue 0` (as shown in the sequence diagram), the operation is **atomic**:
+When a worker executes a `BLPOP tasks: queue 0` (as shown in the sequence diagram), the operation is **atomic**^[Atomic tasks means, they either complete fully or not at all]:

 - Redis only removes the task from the list **after** it has been delivered to the worker.
 - If the worker crashes **before** processing the task, the task remains in the queue.